-NPP and NDC supporters clash at Sankore
+NPP And NDC Supporters Clash At Sankore

-Sunyani, Dec 13, GNA - Three people got hurt, two of them seriously, when supporters of the New Patriotic Party (NPP) and the National Democratic Congress (NDC) clashed at Sankore in the Asunafo South District.
+Three people sustained severe injuries when supporters of the New Patriotic Party (NPP) and the National Democratic Congress (NDC) clashed at Sankore in the Asunafo South District.

 The injured were identified as Yaw Owusu, 21, Abubakari Sadiq, 20, and Mohammed Murtala, 32.

-Police Sergeant Sampson Gbande, acting Brong-Ahafo Regional Police Public Relations Officer, confirmed this to the Ghana News Agency (GNA) in Sunyani.
+Police Sergeant Sampson Gbande, acting Brong-Ahafo Regional Police Public Relations Officer, confirmed this in Sunyani.

-He said a combined team of police and military personnel had restored calm to the place and that no arrest had been made.
+He said a combined team of police and military personnel had restored calm to the place and that no arrests had been made.

 He said Owusu and Sadiq were now on admission at the Goaso Government Hospital while Murtala was treated and discharged.

-A group of NDC supporters led by one 'Otafregya' was said to have gone to the Sankore police, claiming that, they had been insulted and attacked by their opponents from the NPP, who were celebrating the party's election victory, as they rode through the town.
+A group of NDC supporters, led by one 'Otafregya,' was said to have gone to the Sankore police, claiming that they had been insulted and attacked by their opponents from the NPP, who were celebrating the party's election victory in the town.

 The two groups fled when the police and military reinforcement arrived.